Frequently Asked Questions

 How do I promote my next event or show effectively?

-If people keep telling you they didn’t know about your event, you’re probably not promoting it enough.
-Algorithms, scrolling habits, and timing all affect visibility.
-Talk about your event more often than feels comfortable across social, email, and in person.
-Mix it up with behind-the-scenes content, reminders, and stories so it doesn’t feel repetitive.
-Remember: people need to see something several times before it sticks.
+If people keep telling you they didn’t know about your event, you’re not promoting it enough.
+Talk about it more often than feels comfortable, across social media, email, and in person.
+Mix in behind-the-scenes content, countdowns, and reminders so it doesn’t feel repetitive.
+People need to see something several times before it sticks.

 How do I get media coverage for my small business or event?

 Start with a story, not a sales pitch.
-The media wants something interesting, local, or helpful to their audience (always think, what’s in it for them?)
-Identify what makes your story newsworthy, then send a short, clear pitch with the key details (who, what, where, when, why it matters).
+Journalists and producers want something interesting, local, or genuinely useful to their audience.
+Figure out what makes your story newsworthy, then send a short, clear pitch with the key details: who, what, where, when, and why anyone should care.

 I’m not “techy.”
 Can I still promote my business online?